jagotu/BACIL/thesis_text/thesis_text.md

 ## Problem

-Traditionally, when implementing a programming language, achieving high performance required a significant development effort and resulted in complicated codebases.
+Traditionally, when implementing a programming language, achieving a high performance required a significant development effort and resulted in complicated codebases.

-While writing an interpreter for even a fairly complicated language is achievable for a single person interested in the topic, state of the art optimizing compilers are usually created over several years by large teams of developers at the largest of IT companies.
-Not only was kickstarting such a project unthinkable for an individual, introducing changes to an already existing project is far from simple.
+While writing an interpreter for even a fairly complicated language is achievable for a single person interested in the topic, state-of-the-art optimizing compilers are usually created over several years by large teams of developers at the largest IT companies.
+Not only was kickstarting such a project unthinkable for an individual but even introducing changes to an already existing project is far from simple.

-For example, Google's state of the art JavaScript engine V8 currently has two different JIT compilers and its own internal bytecode.
+For example, Google's state-of-the-art JavaScript engine V8 currently has two different JIT compilers and its own internal bytecode.
 An experiment of adding a single new bytecode instruction to the project can mean several days of just orientating in the codebase.

 As cybersecurity becomes a more important topic, another factor to consider is that creating manual optimizations in JITs is very prone to bugs which can have very grave security implications.
-Speculated assumptions of JIT compilers introduced whole new bug families, for example "type confusion".
-Implementing a JIT that is not only performant but also secure is proving to be difficult even for state of the art projects.
+Speculated assumptions of JIT compilers introduced whole new bug families including "type confusion".
+Implementing a JIT that is not only performant but also secure is proving to be difficult even for state-of-the-art projects.

 These factors resulted in academic and hobby experimentation with programming languages being mostly stuck with low-performance simple interpreters.
 [Qualitative Assessment of Compiled, Interpreted and Hybrid Programming Languages](https://www.researchgate.net/publication/320665812_Qualitative_Assessment_of_Compiled_Interpreted_and_Hybrid_Programming_Languages) concludes that

 > Interpreters are very good development tools since it [sic] can be easily edited, and are therefore ideal for beginners in programming and software development.
 However they are not good for professional developers due to the slow execution nature of the interpreted code.

-In recent years, frameworks that promise delivering close to state-of-the-art performance while requiring only a simple interpreter-style implementation started appearing.
+In recent years, frameworks that promise to deliver close to state-of-the-art performance while requiring only a simple interpreter-style implementation started appearing.
 Examples of such frameworks are [RPython](https://rpython.readthedocs.io/) and the [Truffle language implementation framework](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/).
 Researchers concluded that Truffle's performance "is competitive with production systems even when they have been heavily optimized for the one language they support"[^5].

 As the performance of language implementations made by experts (sometimes even designers of these frameworks themselves) is well understood, in this work we wanted to focus on testing another claim: the "reduced complexity for implementing languages in our system [that] will enable more languages to benefit from optimizing compilers"[^5].